standards-hub/test/CONTRIBUTING3.md

 ### Roles & Stages

-- **WG Members:** Responsible for generating issues/PRs and approving them in the Review & Approval stage.
+- **WG Members:**: Responsible for generating issues/PRs and approving them in the Review & Approval stage.
-- **Maintainers:** Facilitate the triage process and re-evaluation before sending items for WG approval.
+- **Maintainers:**: Facilitate the triage process and re-evaluation before sending items for WG approval.
-- **Task Forces:** Engage in discussion and development of issues/PRs post triage.
+- **Task Forces:**: Engage in discussion and development of issues/PRs post triage.
+- **Task Force Conveners**: Identify common ground, and fostering agreement among group members.
+They play the crucial role of mediator and facilitator, guiding the task force towards unified decisions by breaking deadlocks and ensuring that all voices are heard and considered.

 ### GitHub Workflow